Creative process is in everything. Things just sometimes transform in routines.

 Give yourself a time or start doing another task to let go of the intensive learning.
 Calm activities usually work best to give your brain a rest.

 For me it is different depending on complexity.
-I like cooking or instead of driving I walk wherever I can daily so I get in to the rhythm of the steps which can be almost meditative. (vid walking)
+I like cooking or instead of driving I walk wherever I can daily.
+I get in to the rhythm of the steps which can be almost meditative.

 These first two stages are more important than you might think.
 That’s why it looks so easygoing to some people.
-It seems like doing nothing but waiting for a spark of amazing stuff that happens just to the talented ones by coincidence.
+It seems like doing nothing but waiting for a spark of amazing stuff that happens by coincidence.

 It happens just not by coincidence and the moment of the spark is the third step called illumination.

-I started noticing this actually works through preparing more complex tasks which I usually research until late evening and then waking me up at 4 a.m. fresh with ideas that didn’t let me sleep.
+I started noticing this actually works through preparing more complex tasks.
+I tend research until late evening and then waking me up at 4 a.m. fresh with ideas that didn’t let me sleep.

-But when you need to work during the day you better adjust the routine of activities to stay on your feet, ready to be productive elsewhere too.
+But when you need to work during the day you better adjust the routine to stay on your feet and ready elsewhere too.

-When you have those ideas it is good to be realistic and evaluate what you have come up with.
+When you have those ideas it is good to be realistic and check what you have come up with.
 Here a healthy self-critique helps.

 It might be hard and tempting to show your ideas to an uninvolved person.
 But be aware of what kind of feedback from who you might actually expect.
 People usually don’t have the right words for you to express what you need to hear.